-- Badass Normal: Michael is a normal non-super-powered man, whose exploits include special ops missions in Vietnam and time as a competent and respected police officer.
+- Badass Normal: Michael is a normal non-super-powered man, whose exploits include special ops missions during The Vietnam War and time as a competent and respected police officer.

 - Berserk Button: While Michael is normally a cool and collected man, threatening to (or actually managing to) harm KITT or Bonnie will usually elicit this response.
 Also, killing Stevie sure pushed it.